qmacro/qmacro.github.io/_posts/2021-06-12-remote-access-to-docker-on-my-synology-nas.markdown

 administrator@ds1621plus:~$
 ```

-And that was it; now this `PATH` value was applicable when running commands remotely via `ssh`.
+And that was it; when running commands remotely via `ssh`, this `PATH` value was now applicable.
 So the remote invocation of `docker` now worked:

 ```bash
 ; ssh ds1621plus docker -v